 High winds.
 High sided vehicles such as vans or lorries are very susceptible to being blown off course in high winds.
 Think twice before passing them in these conditions, especially on exposed areas of road.

-If you have been involved in an accident that was not your fault, Car Call UK can help you get your vehicle repaired, organise a hire car for you, and even make an injury compensation claim on your behalf.
+If you have been involved in an accident that was not your fault, Car Call UK and our partners can help you get your vehicle repaired, organise a hire car for you, and even make an injury compensation claim on your behalf.

-Car Call UK are specialists in managing all aspects of a road accident claim, and because we recover all our costs from the at-fault drivers insurance company, our services are provided at no cost to you.
+Car Call UK and our partners are specialists in managing all aspects of a road accident claim, and because we and our partners recover our costs from the at-fault drivers insurance company.

 Call us now on 02392 484 244 for free help and advice from one of our experienced claims advisors.